GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 This tutorial walks you through importing data into a Cloud Bigtable table.
-Using Dataflow, we will take a CSV file and map each row to a table row and use the headers as column qualifiers all placed under the same column family for simplicity.
+Using Dataflow, you take a CSV file and map each row to a table row and use the headers as column qualifiers all placed under the same column family for simplicity.